 The Outdoor Educator course is the most comprehensive Outward Bound course available, allowing you to work in and through the widest variety of wilderness environments and develop high level skills in each.
 Beyond preparing you for career opportunities in the outdoor industry, you may also earn academic credit in the field of Recreation and Outdoor Education.

-After first learning basic whitewater strokes in calm currents, students begin the expedition.
-Paddling as a group, participants spend 12 days traveling down-river through sections of calm currents and whitewater.
-The waters of the Rio Grande offer beginning and more advanced paddlers a progressive challenge and a perfect place to learn and hone skills.
+After first learning basic whitewater strokes in calm currents, students are ready to begin the expedition.
+Paddling together, the group travels down-river through sections of calm currents and swift-moving whitewater rapids.
+The waters of the Rio Grande offer beginning and more advanced paddlers progressive challenges and a perfect place to learn and hone skills.

 Instructors assist students in mastering skills of paddling, scouting and running rapids.
+Students learn all the skills they need to move safely and efficiently down-river, including an introduction to whitewater rescue techniques.
 As there are only two students in a whitewater canoe, everyone has the opportunity to "captain their watercraft."
 Students learn to adapt to the river and desert environments and reset their internal clock to rise with the sun and sleep with the moon.

 Students will learn:

 Explore the Chihuahuan Desert and backpack the vast Chisos Mountains at elevations 2,000-8,000 feet.
 The small student group will hike both on and off trail, crossing mountain passes, exploring immense water-polished canyons and traversing a rugged desert where atmospheric clarity and wide-open spaces make distances deceiving and navigation challenging.
 While hiking, students will learn desert travel skills such as strategies for water management, environmental preservation and the finer points of balance and foot placement on rough terrain.

 The final four days of this section will include travelling independently from the Instructors (though within range for safety).